simon-i1-h/dismalcc/README.md

-# DismalTC
+# DismalTC (WIP)

-DismalTC is a toolchain.
+DismalTC is a simple toolchain of the C.

 ## Resources